 The Family Chapel, with its Plenary Indulgence granted by Pope Pius VI, there are frescoes by Giovan Battista Canal (Canaletto’s nephew) and ceiling paintings by the school of Tiepolo.
 In the eastern part of the grounds, connected to the park, is the original Brolo (vegetable garden and orchard), with 500 organically-cultivated plants.

-Villa Tiepolo Passi is a charming cultural tourism destination, open to visitors for guided visits, events, dining and refined hospitality.
+Villa Tiepolo Passi is a charming cultural tourism destination, open to visitors for guided visits, events and refined hospitality.